oasis-tcs/ubl-2.3-artefacts/README.md

 - generated runtime copy of XML schemas (no annotations in the generated fragments)
   - `xsdrt/`

-The build process runs the [`produceUBLschemas.xml`]( produceUBLschemas.xml ) Ant script and is invoked as follows when running offline and not on git:
+The build process runs the [`produceUBLschemas.xml`]( produceUBLschemas.xml ) Ant script and is invoked as follows when running offline (using timestamp checking for selective building) and not on git:
 - `sh produceUBLSchemas-2.3.sh ../results stage label`
   - pre-existing target directory (without trailing "/")
-  - stage (e.g. "csd02wd03", "csprd01", "os", etc.)
+  - stage (e.g. "csd02wd03", "csprd01", "os", etc.; note that the stage "github" is for interim use and triggers on GitHub a build of everything without checking timestamps)
-  - label (e.g. "CCYYMMDD-hhmmz" UTC time as in "20200406-0250z", or any string for testing purposes)
+  - label (e.g. "CCyymmdd-HHMMz" UTC time as in "20200406-1450z")

-When git runs the build process these invocation arguments are used:
+When git runs the build process these invocation arguments are used to build everything (no timestamp checking on github):
-- `sh produceUBLSchemas-2.3.sh target git CCYYmmdd-HHMMz`
+- `sh produceUBLSchemas-2.3.sh target github CCyymmdd-HHMMz`

+Note that because the stage variable is used in the naming of files, the final work product cannot be built using git.
+Only interim test work products can be built using git.
+The final work product must be made offline using the appropriate stage string value.

 The build result in the target directory:
 - `artefacts-UBL-2.3-{stage}-{label}/` - distribution artefacts